Why Shanghai air quality should worry you

 Other new measures required to be implemented by China's Ministry of Environmental Protection during severe air pollution bouts, including closure of factories, restrictions on vehicle use, and closing of schools are sure to cause much economic damage.

 On October 18th, 2013, the local Shanghai government unveiled its comprehensive plan to improve air quality; The Shanghai Clean Air Action Plan.

 This plan has been touted as the first regulation in China to prevent and control volatile compounds that make up PM2.5, such as carbon dioxide.

 It aims to reduce the concentration of PM2.5 by 20 percent of the 2012 level by 2017.
-This goal became Shanghai's official target as part of China's Ministry of Environmental Protection's liability paper, signed with all regions in January 2014.
+This goal became Shanghai's official target as part of China's Ministry of Environmental Protection's liability paper signed with many cities and provinces in January 2014.

 Wu Qizhou, deputy director of the Shanghai Environmental Protection Bureau, said:

 "One of the highlighted measures in the Shanghai plan is forbidding coal burning."